 On my trip, I was able to bring awareness to Wake The World through my Social Media campaign and I had several TV and Newspaper interview on my trip that allowed me to help bring awareness to Wake The World.
-The following link are all of the Media Outlets I did interviews with.
+The following links are all of the Media Outlets I did interviews with.

-Start of Event: Day 1 July 9th 2016
+Start of Event: Day 1 July 9th, 2016

 Lake #1 Lake Norman, North Carolina

 My trip started on July 9th, 2016 at 8:15 am on Lake Norman in North Carolina.
 I was fortunate enough that Tanner Lawson who works at Malibu Boats of Charlotte brought a new Malibu Boat to the lake to help us kick off this trip.
 We are so grateful that Tanner took the time to help us out.
 We had a lot of our friends come to witness the start of our trip and give me a big send-off.

 Lake #2 Lake Hartwell, South Carolina

 This was a great stop.
 We stopped at Steve Miles house.
 Steve heard about our trip a few weeks before the start of our trip and invited us to come to his house so he could pull us on his boat.
 Steve loved what Becca was doing and wanted to be a part of the trip.
 Steve and his neighbor Kenneth both signed our witness statement.
 This was two awesome total strangers that welcomed us into their home, and to use their boat.